 About Me

-Hi, I’m Jack Vanlyssel, a Master’s student in Computer Science at the University of New Mexico, specializing in cybersecurity for small satellites and embedded systems.
+Hey, I’m Jack Vanlyssel, a PhD student in Computer Science at the University of New Mexico, specializing in cybersecurity for satellites and embedded systems.

-I build simulation environments, explore space system vulnerabilities, and design defensive software for CubeSats.
-My work focuses on stealthy malware, covert communication in flight software, and defensive mechanisms against supply chain attacks.
-I use tools like NASA’s NOS3 and embedded Linux to bring these projects to life.
+I build test environments, explore vulnerabilities, and design defensive software for space systems.
+My work focuses on stealthy malware, architectural trust abuse, and building defensive tools to protect critical infrastrucutre.

 🔬 Research Interests